Broadly speaking, the following asset classes are those that WiseBanyan analyzes for its

-U.S. Equities (Stocks) represent a claim of ownership in corporations based in the United States.
+US Market (Stocks) represent a claim of ownership in corporations based in the United States.
 Despite the slump in US Equities in 2008-2009, we have seen strong growth of the economy in the United States in the 20th century as well as the beginning of the 21st.
-Indeed, U.S. stocks have already made up all losses experienced during the recent financial downturn.
+Indeed, US Market has already made up all losses experienced during the recent financial downturn.
 Increasingly, U.S. corporations are conducting more business overseas, so they tend to benefit from growth in international developed and emerging markets.

-To give investors access to U.S. equities, we use the Vanguard Total Stock Market ETF: VTI.
+To give investors access to the US Market, we use the Vanguard Total Stock Market ETF: VTI.
 For the purpose of WiseHarvesting, we also use the Schwab U.S. Broad Market ETF: SCHB and the State Street SPDR S&P 500 ETF: SPY.

-Foreign Developed Market Equities (Stocks) represent a claim of ownership in foreign corporations based in developed nations (e.g. Europe, Japan, etc.).
-Foreign Developed Markets have experienced hardship of their own; however, they remain an integral part of the world economy.
+Foreign Markets (Stocks) represent a claim of ownership in foreign corporations based in developed nations (e.g. Europe, Japan, etc.).
+Foreign Markets have experienced hardship of their own; however, they remain an integral part of the world economy.
 Similar to U.S. corporations, many foreign corporations have global reach and benefit from the growth of the world economy.

-To give investors access to international equities, we use Vanguard FTSE Developed Markets ETF: VEA.
+To give investors access to Foreign Markets, we use Vanguard FTSE Developed Markets ETF: VEA.
 For the purpose of WiseHarvesting, we also use the Schwab International Equity ETF: SCHF and the iShares MSCI EAFE ETF: EFA.

-To give investors access to U.S. government bonds, we use Vanguard Intermediate Term Government Bond Index ETF: VGIT.
+To give investors access to US Treasuries, we use Vanguard Intermediate Term Government Bond Index ETF: VGIT.

-To give investors access to short term U.S. government bonds, we use Vanguard Short-Term Government Bond Index ETF: VGSH.
+To give investors access to Short-Term Treasuries, we use Vanguard Short-Term Government Bond Index ETF: VGSH.